scipion-em/scipion-em-cistem/README.rst

 **Important:** Starting from plugin v3.9, the config variables have been renamed.
 See: `scipion3 config -p cistem`

-cisTEM binaries will be installed automatically with the plugin, but you can also link an existing installation.
+cisTEM and CTFFind binaries will be installed automatically with the plugin, but you can also link an existing installation.

-    * Default installation path assumed is ``software/em/cistem-1.0.0-beta``, if you want to change it, set *CISTEM_HOME* in ``scipion.conf`` file pointing to the folder where the cisTEM is installed.
+    * Default cisTEM installation path assumed is ``software/em/cistem-1.0.0-beta``, if you want to change it, set *CISTEM_HOME* in ``scipion.conf`` file pointing to the folder where the cisTEM is installed.
-    * It's possible to use CTFFIND installed separately from cisTEM by defining *CTFFIND_HOME* variable in ``scipion.conf``.
-Setting this value will have the priority over Ctffind inside cisTEM.
+    * Default CTFFind installation path assumed is ``software/em/ctffind-5.0.2``,if you want to change it, set *CTFFIND_HOME* in ``scipion.conf`` file pointing to the folder where CTFFind is installed.

 A complete list of tests can be seen by executing ``scipion test --show --grep cistem``